We’re a Vancouver social media marketing agency full of great ideas.

 There are some pretty big traps out there.
 Social media is a public forum.
-But if you’re clear about your goals a lot is possible.
+But if you’re clear about your goals anything is possible.

 Do you want to improve your search results?
 Use social.
 Do you want to improve your reputation? use social.
-Do you want to get a bunch of information out that will ultimately build the value of your company?
+Do you want to build the value of your company?
 Definitely use social.
-So there is a long list of use cases that most people haven’t considered.
+There is a long list of use cases that most people haven’t considered.

 There’s a huge side of data with social.
 That’s the opportunity.
 And that’s where we’re going.
-We just finished coding our first audience development tool using python.
-It’s called MAGNET.
-It’s fantastic.
+We just finished coding our first audience development tool.

 In many respects social media marketing is still in its infancy.
 But the process of tapping someone on the shoulder and relating to them is as old as the pyramids, probably older.

 There are probably cave paintings of people tapping each other on the shoulder — ‘hey: there’s a hungry lion in that bush!’

 The voice and awareness components are what social media boils down to: tapping the right people on the shoulder and having an ongoing conversation with them.
 If they feel like it.